ApurvMishra2209/ApurvMishra2209/README.md

-- 👋 Hi, I’m @ApurvMishra2209
+- 👋 Hi, I’m Apurv Mishra
 - 👀 I’m interested in JAVA,springboot, hibernate, MYSQL,TABLEAU
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking for best opportunity as SDE-1
+- 💞️ I’m looking for best opportunity as SDE-2
-- 📫 How to reach me by mail Apurvmca2022@gmail.com
+- 📫 How to reach me by mail Apurvmcanew2022@gmail.com

 <!---
 ApurvMishra2209/ApurvMishra2209 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.